History of Kollam: Travancore Rule

 In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur, and Parappanad based in present-day Malappuram district.
 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.
 During the mid-eighteenth century, Travancore's Raja, Marthanda Varma, decided to consolidate various independent kingdoms including Quilon, Kayamkulam and Elayadath Swaroopam (Kottarakkara) with Kingdom of Travancore.
 The plan was dismissive because of the presence of the Dutch, who fortified their base city of Quilon against such invasions.
 The Dutch and allies have conquered Paravur and marched to Attingal and despatched another expedition to Kottarakkara as well.
 But ignoring the stiff resistance, the army of Marthanda Varma attacked and defeated the Dutch at Colachel in 1741 and marched to Quilon and attacked the city as part of the Travancore–Dutch War.
 After signing the Treaty of Mannar, several territories under royal family around Quilon were added to the Travancore Kingdom.

+On October 17, 1795, Tangasseri was handed over to the British East India Company by the Dutch, following their defeat at Cochin.
+Major Petrie and Mr. Stevenson played key roles in the Dutch defeat.
+The Dutch territories were ultimately transferred to the British Government through the Paris Convention of 1841.

+The takeover of Tangasseri at that time was relatively peaceful compared to its turbulent past.
+Its significance as a military outpost had diminished.

 It remained under Travancore until 15 August 1947 when Indian Independence Act 1947 came into force in the region by virtue of Instrument of Accession signed between Governor-General of India and Maharaja in 1947.